agnosticobservability/dt-relay/README.md

 1. Launch the stack.
 2. Browse to `/dt-relay/datadomain` with prefilled query parameters.
 3. Choose one or more tenants, provide the site password and tokens.
+If the form displays a configuration warning, set `AUTH_PASSWORD` on the server first.
 4. Submit the form.
 The results page reports per-tenant status with payload previews.
 All successes display `<div id="ingest-result">SUCCESS</div>`.